Bye-bye single-use plastic! More sustainability with PLA

-In 2015, the European Parliament adopted a landmark directive on environmental protection.
-The goal: to reduce the consumption of lightweight plastic bags by an impressive 80 percent by 2025.
-This definition includes bags with a wall thickness of up to 50 micrometers which also applies to the well-known plastic shopping bags in supermarkets.
+In 2015, the European Parliament adopted a first groundbreaking directive for environmental protection.
+The goal: to reduce the consumption of lightweight plastic bags by a whopping 80 percent by 2025.
+At that time, politicians and retailers agreed to offer plastic bags for a fee only.
+Some companies abolished the environmentally harmful carrier bags altogether.

 While the plastic bag in the supermarket is practical, the CO2 balance of the petroleum-based material endangers our climate.